thumblemonks/riot/index.md

 Let's take this little for instance:

 {% highlight ruby %}
-context "Yummie things" do
+context "Yummy things" do
   setup { ["cookies", "donuts"] }

   asserts("#first") { topic.first }.equals("cookies")
-end # Yummie things
+end # Yummy things
 {% endhighlight %}

 First, how's that for a readable test?
 Second, you should notice that the assertion block will return the `first` item from the `topic` (which is assumed to be `Enumerable` in this case); if it isn't `Enumerable`, then you have other problems.
 Since the first element in the array is "cookies", the assertion will pass.
 Yay!